nickzeppos/cel/README.md

   1. Does the file exist?
   2. Is the file valid JSON?
   3. Does the file have the expected keys `bill`, `actions`, and `committee`?
-  4. Does the `actions` property have the proper count of actions, as specified by the `bill` property?
+  4. Does the `actions` property have the proper count of actions, as specified by the `bill.actions.count` property?

 *What is its unique metadata?*
 - An array containing each bill number that fails the policy.